Farloe History, Family Crest & Coats of Arms

 The ancestry of the name Farloe dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the region of Fairleigh or Fairley.
 The surname Farloe is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.

 The surname Farloe was first found in Shropshire at Farlow, a small village and civil parish that dates back to the Domesday Book of 1086 where it was listed as Ferlau and literally meant "fern-covered mound or hill" from the Old English words "fearn" + "hlaw."
 Traditionally part of Herefordshire, it was part of the hundred of Stottesden.
 Farlow or Fawler is a chapelry, in the parish of Sparsholt, union of Farringdon, hundred of Shrivenham in Berkshire.

-Important Dates for the Farloe family
+Early History of the Farloe family

 This web page shows only a small excerpt of our Farloe research.
 Another 55 words (4 lines of text) are included under the topic Early Farloe History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Farloe have been found, including Farlow, Farlough and others.

 Early Notables of the Farloe family (pre 1700)